-Once the machine has been set up, the operator does have the ability to make welding adjustments via the wire feed unit panel.
+Once the machine has been set up, the operator does have the ability to make some welding adjustments via the wire feed unit panel.

-The adjustments come via the 2 potentiometers, the amperage control knob and the voltage trim control Knob.
-The below offers an explanation of how these settings affect the welding performance of the JM-500P.
+These adjustments come via the two potentiometers (3 and 5), the amperage control knob and the voltage trim control knob.
+The below offers an explanation to how the user can take advantage of these controls.

 - 1. Amperage digital meter: The digital ammeter display will show the operator the 'preset' amperage during setup that corresponds with the synergic program being set or used, for example if you change the base material thickness the amperage displayed will also change to reflect the program difference. - 2.
-Voltage trim digital meter: The digital voltage trim display will show the operator the trim voltage that's been set via the voltage trim potentiometer (5) - 3.
-Amperage control dial: The amperage trim control dial will adjust the wire feed speed and voltage within the set synergic program according to your desired requirements, its important to remember that adjusting this control will not just change the wire feed speed, it will also adjust the welding voltage also - 4.
-Lock button and LED: The lock button (4) when pressed will prevent accidental adjustment of any control button or potentiometer on the control panel of the power source of the machine, the only control that will function are those located on the wire feed unit.
-When lock is active the lock LED will illuminate.
-To deactivate the lock control, press the lock button again and the lock button LED will turn off. - 5.
-Voltage trim control dial: The voltage trim (located on the wire feed unit), when in synergic mode can be used to fine-tune the voltage parameter within a synergic program you have setup.
+Voltage trim digital meter: The digital voltage trim display will show the operator the trim voltage that's been set via the voltage trim potentiometer (5). - 3.
+Amperage control dial: The amperage trim control dial will adjust the wire feed speed and voltage within the set synergic program according to your desired requirements, its important to remember that adjusting this control will not just change the wire feed speed, it will also adjust the welding voltage. - 4.
+Wire inch button: The 'momentary' type wire inch button will feed the wire through the liner of the torch until it comes through the welding tip. - 5.
+Voltage trim control dial: The voltage trim (Located on the wire feed unit), can be used to fine-tune the voltage parameter within a synergic program you have setup.
 By rotating the dial clockwise, you will increase the voltage by a maximum of 9.9V; this will give the effect of having less wire and a longer arc length.
 In contrast, rotating the dial anticlockwise will reduce the voltage by a maximum of -9.9V; this will give the effect of having more wire and a shorter arc length.
-When the display reads 0.0, you are at the suggested synergic setting.
+When the display reads 0.0, you are at the standard synergic setting.

-Please Note: If in standard MIG mode then the voltage trim function will adjust welding voltage
+Please Note: When in standard MIG/MAG mode the voltage display will show preset and actually welding voltage.